g1a/starter/README.md

 ### Manual Service Configuration

 If the personal access token for these services is not set up, then the service may be manually configured later.
-In addition, this project is also configured for use with Packagist, Dependencies.io and Coveralls; these services only need to be authorized through their web interface to enable them for projects created with this template.
+In addition, this project is also configured for use with Packagist, Dependencies.io and Coveralls; these services only need to be manually authorized through their web interface to enable them for projects created with this template.

+Follow the links in the table below to configure the services you would like to use.

 | Feature                   | Manual Setup URL
 | ------------------------- | ----------------